xueannafang/hsp_toolkit_prototype/README.md

 This database is adapted from C. M. Hansen, Hansen solubility parameters (HSP), Second edn, 2011, vol. 118.

-D, P, H stands for dispersion, dipolar and hydrogen bond sub-parameters.
+D, P, H stands for dispersion, dipolar and hydrogen bond sub-parameters (usually written as delta_D, delta_P, detla_H).
 The unit is MPa1/2

 Users can add alias/abbreviations for solvents with long names, e.g., acetonitrile -> ACN, in the "alias" column.

-*Note that in this coding-beginner friendly version, content not in the first six columns (No., CAS, Name, D, P, H) will not affect the calclation.
-Only to make it convenient for users to search the request entry.*
+*Note that in this beginner-friendly version, content not in the first six columns (No., CAS, Name, D, P, H) will not affect the calclation.
+Only to make it convenient for users to search the request entries.*

-*Users can however personalise the additional functions by operating other columns of this database file and include into the DataFrame settings by changing the source code.
-(See FAQs for discussion.)*
+*Experienced users can personalise the additional parameters by operating other columns of this database file and include them in DataFrame settings.
+(See FAQs for more discussion.)*

 **Step 3**